 Resident Scholars Program

 The University of California Institute for Mexico and the United States (UC MEXUS) offers an academic residency program for researchers, scholars and artists at critical junctures in their academic careers.
 The Institute offers a place for reflection and writing as well as opportunities to interact with the University community.
 Resident scholars must be self-supporting, as the program does not provide salary.
 Scholars are eligible to apply for a research allowance up to $4,000.00, depending upon the availability of funds.
 All fellows are provided office space as well as access to a computer, phone, and the UCR Libraries.

 The program offers three types of residencies at the UC MEXUS headquarters at UC Riverside:

-Graduate students in the write-up phase of their dissertations, master’s thesis, or final phase of production for a Master of Fine Arts (up to 1 year appointments): Student fellows are provided support to work specifically on the final project of their student careers.
-They are expected to interact with UCR faculty and students, and also with other visiting researchers at UC MEXUS.
+Graduate students in the write-up phase of their dissertations, master’s thesis, or final phase of production for a Master of Fine Arts (up to 1 year appointments): Student fellows are expected to interact with UCR faculty and students, and also with other visiting researchers at UC MEXUS.
 In addition, students are encouraged to participate in UC MEXUS activities and expected to give presentations or develop seminar series on campus or at UC MEXUS.
 Where possible, it is hoped that they will visit or give presentations at other campuses and assist in developing intercampus ties for UC MEXUS.
 The final result is the dissertation, thesis, exhibit, or performance for the completion of the student’s graduate career.